RoshniRanaDS27/Sales_Data_Analysis/README.md

 ### 16. What quantity of item 3 was sold by sales persons Benny and Kelly together during the month of June?
 ![image](https://github.com/user-attachments/assets/77e1bb8c-1878-4fe6-bcb1-aeed2e88f4f8)

+# Data exploration
+### Data Columns Overview
+- Item Code: A unique identifier for each product sold, allowing for precise tracking and analysis.
+- Manager on Duty: The manager responsible for overseeing the sales transactions, providing insights into managerial impact on sales performance.
+- Sales Person: The individual who processed the sales, offering a perspective on individual performance and contribution.
+- Invoice Number: A unique reference number for each sales transaction, crucial for tracking and verifying sales data.
+- Date: The date when the sale occurred, enabling time-based analysis of sales trends and seasonal patterns.
+- Price per Unit: The selling price of each unit, essential for calculating total revenue and assessing pricing strategies.
+- Discount Given: The amount of discount applied to the sale, affecting both sales volume and profit margins.
+- Sales per Unit: The number of units sold, providing insight into product popularity and demand.
+- Cost per Unit: The cost incurred for each unit, critical for calculating profit margins and assessing cost-efficiency.
+- Quantity Sold: The total number of units sold in each transaction, reflecting sales volume and customer demand.
+- Total Sales per Invoice: The total revenue generated from each invoice, summarizing the financial outcome of each transaction.
+- Total Profit: The profit earned from each sale, calculated as the difference between sales revenue and costs.
+- Profit Margin: The ratio of profit to total sales, offering insight into profitability and financial health.
+- Discount Amount: The total amount of discounts applied, influencing overall sales revenue and profit margins.

+### Objectives
+- Analyze Revenue and Profit: Assess total sales and profit to gauge financial performance and identify key revenue drivers.
+- Evaluate Pricing and Discounts: Examine the impact of price per unit and discount amount on sales volume and profitability.
+- Assess Managerial and Salesperson Impact: Analyze the performance of managers and salespeople to identify areas for improvement and reward high performers.
+- Understand Sales Trends: Explore sales patterns over time, including seasonal variations and trends.

+This comprehensive analysis of sales data aims to provide actionable insights into revenue generation, pricing strategies, and overall profitability, supporting data-driven decision-making and strategic business enhancements.